Pompeo says U.S. should end special treatment for Hong Kong, ramping up economic, diplomatic tensions with China

 “Many of the most likely steps would be harmful to both Hong Kong and American companies in Hong Kong, American trade and American interests in Hong Kong,” said Craig Allen, president of the U.S.-China Business Council.

-Scott Kennedy, a senior advisor at the Center for Strategic and International Studies, said U.S. policy could affect Chinese behavior at the margins.
-After months of growing tensions with the U.S., Xi likely anticipated a hostile response from Washington.
+Scott Kennedy, a senior adviser at the Center for Strategic and International Studies, said U.S. policy could affect Chinese behavior at the margins.
+After months of growing tensions with the United States, Xi likely anticipated a hostile response from Washington.
 But steady U.S. leadership might slow Beijing’s ultimate absorption of the city.

 “It appears that Beijing cares more about reducing the risk of subversion than it does about benefiting from Hong Kong’s economic vibrancy,” he said.